japila-books/spark-sql-internals/docs/spark-sql-jdbc.md

 val table = spark.read.format("jdbc").options(...).load(...)
 ```

-These one-liners create a <<spark-sql-DataFrame.adoc#, DataFrame>> that represents the distributed process of loading data from a database and a table (with additional properties).
+These one-liners create a <<spark-sql-DataFrame.md#, DataFrame>> that represents the distributed process of loading data from a database and a table (with additional properties).